blakkan/CabStuff/README.md

 ## "Mock" databases (or subsets of larger database) are important

 Even the monthly partitions of the databases are large enough that some steps will require many minutes of processing during the development phase.
 It was useful to be able to reduce the size of the input .csv files to greatly reduce the time taken by development test runs.
 To facilitate this, we produced a small script called "decimate.py."
 It takes an argument indicating what proportion of the .csv lines in a file to retain (we often used 0.001, for 0.1%).
 Because we didn't want our sampling to possibly correlate with any data sequence feature, decimate.py sieves out lines of a .csv stochastically, rather than by stepping through the file with an interval.
-If decimate.py is instead given an integer argument greater than 1 (i.e. 2000), it operates differently- it simply pulls over the number of characters specified by the integer argument, trims off any incomplete lines, and uses the remainder to make a super-tiny, non-representative .csv file for process testing.   (i.e. specifying 2000 characters yeilds around 12 lines of .csv)
+If decimate.py is instead given an integer argument greater than 1 (i.e. 2000), it operates differently- it simply pulls over the number of characters specified by the integer argument, trims off any incomplete lines, and uses the remainder to make a super-tiny, non-representative .csv file for process testing.   (i.e. specifying 2000 characters yields around 12 lines of .csv)

 ## Rapid prototyping and unit testing are important.